LL.M., Franklin Pierce Law Center

 Previously, in 1980, Professor Reddix-Smalls co-founded Carolina Regional Legal Services Corporation, serving as executive director and program coordinator for ten years, directing litigation for a multi-county area.
 Her specialties included complex litigation, appellate advocacy and consumer rights.
 In addition, she co-founded a Regional Health Clinic in Manning, S.C. to provide health care to the medically underserved counties, women, the elderly, infants and children, pursuant to the Rural Health Development Act.
 Professor Reddix-Smalls has also supervised and litigated voting rights legislation for the state of South Carolina, guiding the implementation of single member districts for municipalities and several school boards across the state.
 She served as co-counsel in three death penalty trials and acted as general counsel for six years for a small municipality in South Carolina.
 As city prosecutor in Lake City, S.C., she was responsible for minor criminal trials within the jurisdiction.

 Professor Reddix-Smalls is most proud of her civil rights litigation record, handling police brutality cases, employment discrimination and bank lending discrimination from the federal district courts through the Fourth Circuit Court of Appeals.
-Although she has recently litigated in the medical malpractice area, Professor Reddix-Smalls’ interest in the intellectual property rights of artists, writers, and inventors remains her passion.
+Although she has recently litigated in the medical malpractice area, Professor Reddix-Smalls’ interest in the intellectual property rights of artists, writers, and inventors remains her current passion.

 Professor Reddix-Smalls is a member of the American Bar Association, National Bar Association, American Intellectual Property Association and several other organizations.
 She is also the co-founder of the eBushua Foundation, which is an arts foundation based in South Carolina.